Prezi300/Duplicates/README.md

 # Duplicates

-This scans lines in files and removes duplicates.
+This scans lines in files and removes duplicate lines.